chantisnake/blog_source_code/source/_posts/how-to-use-git-on-pycharm-and-command-line-1.md

 If you create a file on pycharm in a git directory, pycharm will automatically prompt you for whether to add this file.

-I will create a new file call test:
+I will create a new file called `test`:

 ![](/images/git_basic/pycharm_new_file.PNG)